The questions below summarize Accreditation Council for Continuing Medical Education (ACCME) policies on the use of brand names in CME activities.

 Myth: The ACCME requires that learners complete an evaluation form following every activity.

-Reality: There are many ways in which an accredited CME provider can evaluate changes in learners or patient outcomes, which do not include the explicit completion of a written evaluation or survey.
+Reality: There are many ways in which an accredited CME provider can evaluate learner outcomes.
+These do not include the explicit completion of a written evaluation or survey.

-Myth: An accredited CME provider must collect a new disclosure from an individual for each activity in which that individual is in control of content.
+Myth: An accredited CME provider must collect a new disclosure from an individual for each and every activity in which that individual is in control of content.

 Reality: Accredited providers can share a